The Top 10 Healthiest Foods for Kids

 Don't give up after offering a vegetable a few times.
 It takes repeated exposure.
 Switching up how you serve the vegetables can help too.
 Some kids won't eat raw tomatoes but will eat cooked diced tomatoes in a pasta sauce.

-How can you actually get your kids to eat more of these super-healthy foods?
+How can you actually get your kids to eat more of these healthy foods?
 Try these ideas.

-Get your children involved in the cooking and they'll be more likely to try the food.
-Try these 10 easy dinners that kids can help cook.
+- Get your children involved in the cooking and they'll be more likely to try the food.

-Take off the pressure.
-Research shows that kids who were forced to eat certain foods as kids often grow up to dislike or avoid those foods as adults.
+- Take off the pressure: kids who were forced to eat certain foods as kids could grow up to dislike or avoid those foods as adults.
 Coercing kids to eat foods makes mealtime stressful for them and you.
 "Keep calm and carry on," says Fogt.
 "It's a long process—I hate to say it, but often can be years—as parents.
 You have to be so 'chill.'
 No pressure on the child to eat and no pressure on you to force-feed."